Kingdom of Kush: Formation ( 1070–754 BC)

+Rule over Egypt (754 BC–656 BC)

 Alara's successor Kashta extended Kushite control north to Elephantine and Thebes in Upper Egypt.
 Kashta's successor Piye seized control of Lower Egypt around 727 BC.
-Piye's 'Victory Stela', celebrating these campaigns between 728 and 716 BC, was found in the Amun temple at Jebel Barkal.
+Piye's Victory Stela, celebrating these campaigns between 728 and 716 BC, was found in the Amun temple at Jebel Barkal.
 He invaded an Egypt fragmented into four kingdoms, ruled by King Peftjauawybast, King Nimlot, King Iuput II, and King Osorkon IV.

 Why the Kushites chose to enter Egypt at this crucial point of foreign domination is subject to debate.
 Archaeologist Timothy Kendall offers his own hypotheses, connecting it to a claim of legitimacy associated with Jebel Barkal.
 Kendall cites the Victory Stele of Piye at Jebel Barkal, which states that "Amun of Napata granted me to be ruler of every foreign country," and "Amun in Thebes granted me to be ruler of the Black Land (Kmt)".
 According to Kendall, "foreign lands" in this regard seems to include Lower Egypt while "Kmt" seems to refer to a united Upper Egypt and Nubia.